jmgomezsoriano/filedatasource/README.md

 with open_writer('data.csv.gz', fieldnames=[...]) as writer:
     ...

-# Write a Excel file
+# Write a Excel file creating a default sheet
 with open_writer('data.xlsx', fieldnames=[...]) as writer:
    ...
 ```